dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/routing.md

 If enhanced navigation is available for interactive client routing, navigation always goes through the interactive client-side router.
 This point is only relevant in an uncommon scenario where an interactive `<Router>` is nested inside a server-side rendered `<Router>`.
 In that case, the interactive router takes priority when handling navigation, so enhanced navigation isn't used for navigation because it's a server-side routing feature.

 When an enhanced navigation occurs, [`LocationChanged` event handlers](#location-changes) registered with interactive server and WebAssembly runtimes are typically invoked.
 There are cases when location changing handlers might not intercept an enhanced navigation.
 For example, the user might switch to another page before an interactive runtime becomes available.
 Therefore, it's important that app logic not rely on invoking a location changing handler, as there's no guarantee of the handler executing.
+If the app must rely on a location change handler firing, don't use enhanced navigation, which is explained later in this section.

 When calling <xref:Microsoft.AspNetCore.Components.NavigationManager.NavigateTo%2A>: